LLMA-dot/Get-Clue/Languages/PowerShell/Books/readme.md

-Note: I am sharing some materials from the books I've read for my own review purposes.
+Note: I am sharing some code or other quick notes from the books I've read for my own review purposes.
+These examples will be useless to you without the proper context.

-I am NOT including any real materials from the books; support the authors instead!
-I do give each book a quick review.
+But the books to support the authors.

+I include a quick book review with each book I've finished.

 ## Currently Reading